MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( ../includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial will guide you through the process of using a Product Insights SDK for instrumenting your existing website.
+This tutorial guides you through the process of instrumenting your website with a Product Insights SDK.
 You'll start seeing signals in your portal in five minutes or sooner.

 ## Configuration options

 The following configuration options can be passed to the SDK:

-- **ingestionKey**: This is the key used to send signals to your project.
+- **ingestionKey**: The ingestion key used to send signals to your project.
--	**autoCapture**: This specifies the auto capture instructions for the SDK to collect page views and clicks.
+-	**autoCapture**: Specifies the auto capture instructions for the SDK to collect page views and clicks.
 It has two options:
-    - **view**: Set this to true if you want the SDK to capture page views automatically.
-Note that single page applications need to instrument views manually, and must instrument the trackView() API whenever they route to a new page.
+    - **view**: Set to true if you want the SDK to capture page views automatically.
+Single page applications need to instrument views manually, and must instrument the trackView() API whenever they route to a new page.
-    - **click**: Set this to true if you want the SDK to capture page clicks automatically.
+    - **click**: Set to true if you want the SDK to capture page clicks automatically.
--	**userConsent**: This specifies whether the user has consented to let the SDK add data to browser storage (localstorage or cookies) that will be used by Product Insights to track user behavior.
-By default, this is assumed to be true.
+-	**userConsent**: Specifies whether the user has consented to let the SDK add data to browser storage (local storage or cookies).
+Product Insights uses this data to track user behavior.
+By default, it's assumed to be true.
--	**endpointUrl**: This can be used to specify the destination URL for your signals.
-Only override this if you need to send data to a specific endpoint.
+-	**endpointUrl**: Used to specify the destination URL for your signals.
+Only override this option if you need to send data to a specific endpoint.

 ## Prerequisites

-* The SDK requires the project or webpage to be hosted in order to send telemetry.
+* The SDK requires the project or webpage to be hosted to send telemetry.
 Telemetry sent from a local file will not be accepted by the server.
 * You have an ingestion key (already embedded in your code snippet).

 ## Integrate the Product Insights SDK into your webpage